Lionelding/COMP551_Project4_Animal_Migration_Path/DISCUSSME.md

 So by the end of the meeting we should
     - know more or less exactly what we are doing
-    - have planned datasets and experiments for each dataset
+    - have planned datasets and experiments for each dataset And by the end of the day:
+    - fully functional code